YuxuanLou/HalluCodon/README.md

-# HalluCodon: A Codon Optimization Tool Based on Pretrained Language Models
+# HalluCodon: a species-specific codon optimizer guided by multimodal language models and hallucination design